alexconst/alexconst.github.io/technical/vagrant.md

 # select a box from Hashicorp's Atlas, eg: ubuntu/wily64
 # FYI ubuntu/wily64 comes with VirtualBox guest tools installed,
-# while debian/jessie64 instead uses rsync (which is just a one-time one-way sync)
+# while debian/jessie64 instead uses rsync (which doesn't work so well)
 boxname="ubuntu/wily64"

 # if the box is not present in your box pool, then add it